emw8105/visio-parser-tool/README.md

 ## Introduction
 This is the POC mock for a tool designed to generate and execute test cases for QA purposes.
 This version simply has some neat graph algorithms that show off how different elements of a Visio file can be parsed to collect interesting data.

-The goal of this version of the tool is to aid in the design and usage of Visio files by providing a large amount of data collection.
+The goal of this version of the tool is to aid in the design and usage of Visio files for streamlining QA operations, namely test case handling, by providing a large amount of data collection.

 ## Usages
 The current version of the Visio Parser can: